DaGev/ISDM-Assessment/ProblemDef.md

 1. As a customer, I want to talk to a representative who has a similar perspective, such as a common culture or language, so that I get the best possible product recommendation and purchase.
 2. As a customer, I want to be connected to the RM with the highest likelihood of success as measured through a criteria.
 3. As an RM, I want to be connected to the customer with the highest score possible because I want to maximise the likelihood of a successful sale.
+4. As an RM, I want to be given customer personalised guidelines and a script based on all available information to help me improve the service.

+Inbound:

+1. As a customer, I want to be connected to a representative as quickly as possible to save time.
+2. As a customer, I want minimal interaction with the Interactive Voice Response unit because while necessary, it is an annoying experience.
+3. As a customer, I want to be connected to the representative that is most likely to be knowledgeable about the inquiry (e.g travel location) so they can more effectively assist me.
+(See Assumption 3).

+Outbound:

+1. As a customer, I only want to be contacted by the company for a recommendation of a product that I&#39;m likely to be interested in so as to avoid unnecessary calls.
+(See Assumption 1)